 - Creative Diversity: A Year Of Change: The heads of creative diversity for the BBC, ITV and Channel 4 – Miranda Wayland, Ade Rawcliffe and Babita Bahal – will be joined by author and BBC Scotland Class Wars presenter Darren McGarvey to reflect on a year of seismic change in the pursuit of improved equality, diversity and inclusion in our industry.

-THINKING ALOUD: CONVERSATION WITH TOP LEADERS AND THINKERS – view at your leisure
+THINKING ALOUD: CONVERSATIONS WITH TOP LEADERS AND THINKERS

-An extraordinary line-up of speakers will contribute to the event’s brand new Thinking Aloud strand, designed to offer insights and information for delegates working in the business:
+An extraordinary line-up of speakers contributed to the event’s brand new Thinking Aloud strand, designed to offer insights and information for delegates working in the business: